 - In August, incoming first-year medical students will be invited to apply to participate in this elective via an online survey system, and the time enrollment opens will be clearly advertised to students.
-After an enrollment period, a random lottery will determine the 32 students who will take the course.
-All students randomized to the course will be asked to confirm their spot, and the students not randomized into the course will be offered an opportunity to participate in the end-of-course OSCE and a delayed exposure to a Culinary Medicine class in the future in order to enhance their skills and promote educational assessment of the curriculum. - Students randomized into the course will be divided into two groups of a maximum of 16 students per group.
-Each group will have separate modules of the exact same curriculum. - The culinary medicine modules will be offered approximately once a month (for each group) with a break for the winter holidays and completion before summer break (August May) - Precise scheduling is contingent on the first-year testing schedule each year
+Students will be selected to participate based on brief responses in the application. - The culinary medicine course will be offered approximately once a month with a break for the winter holidays and completion before summer break (August April) - Precise scheduling is contingent on the first-year testing schedule each year